 90-level seminars are introductions to the specialized study of literature and are restricted to undergraduates.
 Enrollment is limited to 15, but any English concentrator may be admitted with permission from the course head.
 All honors concentrators are required to take at least one 90-level seminar within the department.
 While some preference is given to English concentrators, no seats are guaranteed, so we encourage you to begin seminars before senior year.

 English 91r: Supervised Reading and Research

 The Supervising Reading and Research tutorial is a type of student-driven independent study offering individual instruction in subjects of special interest that cannot be studied in regular courses.
 English 91r is supervised by a member of the English Department faculty.
 It is a graded course and may not be taken more than twice, and only once for concentration credit.
 Students must submit a proposal and get approval from the faculty member with whom they wish to work.

 The Junior Tutorial is a unique experience within the English Department and provides an opportunity to pursue focused, but flexible, study in a topic of shared interest to tutees and tutors.
-Encouraging in-depth exploration of topics not normally covered in the English curriculum, the Junior Tutorial also enables students to consolidate and refine critical skills grained in Common Ground courses while at the same time exploring possible thesis topics.
+Encouraging in-depth exploration of topics not normally covered in the English curriculum, the Junior Tutorial also enables students to consolidate and refine critical skills gained in Common Ground courses while at the same time exploring possible thesis topics.
 Rising juniors have the opportunity to identify a thematic, historical, or chronological literary subject they might like to study in their Junior Tutorial.
 The tutorial is required of all honors concentrators.